Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Discussion

 Our results empirically show that there may not always be a clear consensus in terms of people's moderation preferences for individual content items.
 For instance, on 146 articles the preference for inform as the action was between 30-70\%.
 Similarly, there were 110 articles with reduce preference between 30-70\%.
 When remove was preferred by a majority, it was almost always a slim majority, with only one article achieving a supermajority of more than 70\%.
 On average, the level of disagreement with the majority preference ranges from 11.05\% for remove to 21.12\% for reduce and 23.57\% for inform.

-Furthermore, the lack of consensus cannot be explained entirely by ideological differences.
+The lack of consensus cannot be explained entirely by ideological differences.
 We find differences in the preferences among ideologically-aligned users as well.
-For instance, if we consider only the liberal raters, on average more than 20\% would disagree with the majority preference (of other liberals) for both reduce and inform actions (see Table~\ref{tab:mean-disapproval}).
+For instance, if we consider only the liberal raters, on average about 18-20\% would disagree with the majority preference (of other liberals) for both reduce and inform actions (see Table~\ref{tab:mean-disapproval}).
 Similarly, more than 20\% of conservatives would disagree with the majority preference among conservatives for both inform and reduce decisions.

-Prior research indicates that other demographic factors, such as age, can also influence individuals' evaluation of misinformation \cite{bhuiyanInvestigatingDifferencesCrowdsourced2020}.
-However, since we did not collect any other demographic information from our raters, we cannot comment on these factors here.
-It suffices to say that platforms can expect considerable differences in the moderation preferences of individual users, and therefore, many of their moderation decision may not be generally acceptable to many users.
+Lack of consensus matters because decisions that more people disagree with invite more complaints from the users.
+These complaints impact social media platforms by forcing them to spend additional resources to address these complaints and creating the risk of public outcry.
+When the contentiousness of platforms' decisions are revealed through public controversies \cite{gillespieCustodiansInternetPlatforms2018}, their decisions are often seen as arbitrary \cite{brennenTypesSourcesClaims}, or worse, biased \cite{borelFactCheckingWonUs2017}.
+Such controversies have reduced social media platforms' advertising revenue \cite{hern2020third} and resulted in a mass migration of users to other platforms \cite{schwedel2018did}.
+Our results, however, imply that substantial disagreement with any misinformation enforcement action or non-action is inevitable on many items, and will need to be managed rather than prevented.

 One implication is that the public discourse around platform enforcement practices needs to shift.
 The prevailing narrative is that the primary challenge in moderation decisions about misinformation is one of separating fact from fiction.
-Indeed, platforms have partnered with independent fact-checking organizations to verify facts \cite{facebook-3pfc} while considerable emphasis has been put on scaling up the fact-checking process to handle the large volume of content circulating on social media platforms \cite{allen2020scaling,godel2021moderating,pintoFactCheckingCrowdsourcing2019,silvermanHelpingFactCheckersIdentify2019}.
-The framing implies that platforms be judged by how ``correct'' their actions are.
-This is incomplete as facts are objective and most reasonable people should largely agree about facts, but in practice, many of the platforms' actions against misinformation may be contentious.
+Indeed, social media platforms have partnered with independent fact-checking organizations to verify facts \cite{facebook-3pfc} while considerable emphasis has been put on scaling up the fact-checking process to handle the large volume of content circulating on social media platforms \cite{allen2020scaling,godel2021moderating,pintoFactCheckingCrowdsourcing2019,silvermanHelpingFactCheckersIdentify2019}.
+As we noted in the background section, these procedures result in a definitive outcome (in terms of whether and which action(s) to take) and fail to account for any differences in the public's preferences for these actions.